YaegerKnight/ml-blog/_posts/2022-03-21-docker-in-a-month.md

 toc: true
 layout: post
 description:
-  "I'm reading Elton Stoneman's 'Learn Docker in a month of lunches' and blogging as I learn along the way.
-In chapters 1-3 we learn about the context for Docker as well as some basic commands."
+  "I'm reading Elton Stoneman's 'Learn Docker in a Month of Lunches' and blogging as I learn along the way.
+In chapters 1-3 we learn about the context for Docker as well as some basic commands for running and building containers."
 categories: [tools, dockerinamonthoflunches, books-i-read]
 comments: true
 author: Alex Strick van Linschoten